Success is the result of good brain training.

 Achieving your goal in a short period of time requires you to pay attention.
 To whom?
 To people who underwent the same process.

-When I decided to start a blog, I thought the process could be easy as what many bloggers on the web say.
-But the truth is opposite.
+When I decided to start a blog, I thought the process could be as easy as what many bloggers on the web say.
+But the truth is the opposite.
 Blogging is a painful process.
 For the first to three months, my readers were my close friends on Facebook, my wife, and my former classmates.

 At that time, I wasn’t sure if I could make my dream come true (to be a successful blogger).
 But I did it.
 For the next few months, I grew my followers and my readers in a way I never thought possible.
-And the key to such amazing result of my hard work is attention.
+And the key to such an amazing result of my hard work is attention.

 Instead of quitting or shutting my blog down, I started to look at how successful bloggers in different niches started the process.
 I study how they gradually rise from the ground and being able to establish a million dollar business.